ESG 2024

 Green Bonds

 Also, the EU Green Bond Regulation 2023/2631 entered into force on 20 December 2023 and will start to apply on 21 December 2024.
-The EU Green Bonds Regulation sets a gold standard for how companies and public authorities can use green bonds to raise funds on the capital markets on a large scale for green projects.
+The EU Green Bond Regulation sets a gold standard for how companies and public authorities can use green bonds to raise funds on the capital markets on a large scale for green projects.
 For green bonds to qualify as EU Green Bonds, several requirements need to be met, including the requirement that all funds raised be allocated to projects that are aligned with the EU Taxonomy Regulation – provided that the sectors concerned are already covered by it.
 A flexibility pocket of 15% will apply to those sectors not yet covered by the EU Taxonomy Regulation and to certain very specific activities.
 The EU Green Bonds Regulation also includes voluntary disclosure requirements for other environmentally sustainable bonds and sustainability-linked bonds issued in the EU.

 Equity and Debt Securities